Chart Color Schemes

 Beacon Hill has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Eleven projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include the Beacon Hill Reserve Masterplan and Sportsfield Upgrade, Northern Beaches Bus Network Improvements, Beacon Hill Road Mixed-Use Precinct (Potential), and Brookvale Structure Plan Implementation.
+Eleven projects have been identified by AreaSearch as potentially impacting the area, with key ones including the Beacon Hill Reserve Masterplan and Sportsfield Upgrade, Northern Beaches Bus Network Improvements, Beacon Hill Road Mixed-Use Precinct (Potential), and Brookvale Structure Plan Implementation.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.